Official websites use .gov

 MCC uses the most recent data point in the past six years

 MCC draws upon data from UNESCO’s Institute of Statistics as its exclusive source of data.
-Specifically, MCC uses the indicator named “Completion rate, lower secondary education, female (%)” which corresponds to SDG 4.1.2.
-To receive an FY24 score, countries must have a UNESCO value on “Completion rate, lower secondary education, female (%)” from 2017 or later.
+Specifically, MCC uses the indicator named “Completion rate, lower secondary education, female (%)” which is included in SDG 4.1.2.
+MCC uses the observed data instead of the modelled data.
+To receive an FY25 score, countries must have a UNESCO value on “Completion rate, lower secondary education, female (%)” from 2018 or later.
 MCC uses the most recent year available that is, MCC uses the most recent data from the past six years.
-If a country does not have UNESCO data at any point from 2017 or later, it does not receive an FY24 score.
+If a country does not have UNESCO data at any point from 2018 or later, it does not receive an FY25 score.
 As better data become available, UNESCO makes backward revisions to its historical data.
+MCC uses the observed data not the modelled data from UNESCO.

 The Girls’ Lower Secondary Education Completion Rate indicator measures the percentage of a cohort of children or young people aged 3-5 years above the intended age for the last grade of each level of education who have completed that grade.
 The intended age for the last grade of each level of education is the age at which pupils would enter the grade if they had started school at the official primary entrance age, had studied full-time and had progressed without repeating or skipping a grade.
 This data is gathered from population censuses and household surveys which collect data on the highest level of education or grade completed by children and young people in a household.

-In FY24 MCC revised its methodology for this indicator to shift from a focus on Girls’ Secondary Education Enrollment to Girls’ Lower Secondary Education Completion.
-As a result, the scores from FY24 are not comparable to scores from FY23 and earlier.
+In FY24 MCC revised its methodology for this indicator shift from a focus on Girls’ Secondary Education Enrollment to Girls’ Lower Secondary Education Completion.
+As a result, the scores from FY24 or later are not comparable to scores from FY23 and earlier.

 Footnotes